Scenario

 ## How to Approach

-These prompts assess your product sense, communication, and ability to drive outcomes without relying on title.
-Use concise, metric-driven answers and tie each decision to user or business goals.
+These prompts assess product sense, communication, coachability, and the ability to drive outcomes without relying on a title.
+Answer with concise, metric-driven stories and tie each decision to user or business goals.
+A strong tactic is to use one project to answer prompts 2-4: tell the influence STAR story, fold in the toughest feedback you got and how you adapted, then close with the prioritization framework you applied.

 ---